Steroid: Prokaryotic

-Fungal steroids
+Fungal

 Fungal steroids include the ergosterols, which are involved in maintaining the integrity of the fungal cellular membrane.
 Various antifungal drugs, such as amphotericin B and azole antifungals, utilize this information to kill pathogenic fungi.
 Fungi can alter their ergosterol content (e.g. through loss of function mutations in the enzymes ERG3 or ERG6, inducing depletion of ergosterol, or mutations that decrease the ergosterol content) to develop resistance to drugs that target ergosterol.

 Ergosterol is analogous to the cholesterol found in the cellular membranes of animals (including humans), or the phytosterols found in the cellular membranes of plants.
 All mushrooms contain large quantities of ergosterol, in the range of tens to hundreds of milligrams per 100 grams of dry weight.
 Oxygen is necessary for the synthesis of ergosterol in fungi.

 Ergosterol is responsible for the vitamin D content found in mushrooms; ergosterol is chemically converted into provitamin D2 by exposure to ultraviolet light.
 Provitamin D2 spontaneously forms vitamin D2.
 However, not all fungi utilize ergosterol in their cellular membranes; for example, the pathogenic fungal species Pneumocystis jirovecii does not, which has important clinical implications (given the mechanism of action of many antifungal drugs).
 Using the fungus Saccharomyces cerevisiae as an example, other major steroids include ergosta‐5,7,22,24(28)‐tetraen‐3β‐ol, zymosterol, and lanosterol.
 S. cerevisiae utilizes 5,6‐dihydroergosterol in place of ergosterol in its cell membrane.